Frequently Asked Questions

 How do I know which course to take first?

-The Department of Languages, Literatures and Cultures offers a free online placement exam that indicates the level at which students should begin their French or Spanish studies.
+The Department of Languages, Literatures and Cultures offers a placement exam that indicates the level at which students should begin their French or Spanish studies.
 Students with prior experience in Chinese are placed by program director, Dr. Yongan Wu.

 What are the requirements for a French Studies or Spanish major?